-where R is an alkyl group having 1 to 10 carbon atoms, or an aralkyl group, of up to 12 carbon atoms, whereof the alkyl group optionally contains one or more carboncarbon double or triple bonds, which may form part of a conjugated system, or an aryl group, of up to 12 carbon atoms; and is optionally substituted by one or more halo, hydroxy, amino, or nitro groups; and Y is a divalent group such that HY = R."
+where R is a lower alkyl group having 1 to 10 carbon atoms, or an aralkyl group of up to 12 carbon atoms, whereof the alkyl group optionally contains one or more carbon-carbon double or triple bonds, which may form part of a conjugated system, or an aryl group of up to 12 carbon atoms; and is optionally substituted by one or more halo, hydroxy, amino, or nitro groups."

-- IV.
-Oral proceedings before the Board took place on 29 June 2006. - V. The Appellant essentially argued that the term "combinatorial unit", as presented in Claim 1 according to the main request and the first auxiliary request, is a generally accepted term in the art and, consequently, that the clarity of the claims is not affected thereby.
+- III.
+Oral proceedings before the Board took place on 29 June 2006. - IV.
+The Appellant essentially argued that the term

+"combinatorial unit", as presented in Claims 1 and 2 according to the main request and the first auxiliary request, is a generally accepted term in the art and, consequently, that the clarity of the claims is not affected thereby.
 Moreover, in favour of inventive step, the Appellant essentially argued that it was the objective of the claimed invention to reduce the time taken to identify a compound having a specific biological activity.
-Since it was the first time library technology had been applied to PBD compounds and since the claimed collections may be obtained by derivatising PBD compounds so that they can be attached to combinatorial units in such a way that - the N10-C11 reactive site is protected, - screening can still take place whilst the compounds are attached to solid support and the proposed solution was not obviously derivable from the prior art.
+Since it was the first time library technology had been applied to PBD compounds and since the claimed collections combine the protection of the N10-C11 reactive site with attaching the compounds to a solid support, the proposed solution was not obviously derivable from the prior art.

-VI.
-The Appellant requested that the decision under appeal be set aside and that a patent be granted on the basis of one of the seven sets of claims filed as main and first to sixth auxiliary request by letter dated 16 May 2006.
+V. The Appellant requested that the decision under appeal be set aside and that a patent be granted on the basis of one of the four sets of claims filed as main and auxiliary request 1, 2 and 3 with letter dated 16 May 2006.